telerik/winforms-docs/spellchecker/dictionaries.md

 ## Loading a custom dictionary

->note To access the RadSpellChecker related types, you need to include the Telerik.WinControls.RichTextBox.Proofing namespace
+>note To access the RadSpellChecker related types, you need to include the __Telerik.WinControls.SpellChecker.Proofing__ namespace
 >